devodo/DivertR/docs/Redirect.md

 # Relay

-A special feature of redirects is their ability to control how calls are forwarded or *relayed* back to proxy root instances.
+A special feature of Redirects is their ability to control how calls are forwarded or *relayed* back to proxy root instances.

 ## Relay root

-The via delegate can *relay* calls back to the proxy root by calling the `Relay.Root` property:
+The Via delegate can *relay* calls back to the proxy root by calling the `Relay.Root` property:

 ```csharp
 fooRedirect